OctopusDeploy/blog/blog/2023-12/tis-week-before-xmas/index.md

 Late updates will commit, last-minute deployments will get done,<br>
 And those who celebrate the holidays will gear up for some fun.<br>

-So what better time to reflect and celebrate,\
+So what better time to reflect and celebrate,<br>
-To think of the year behind, and how we improved deployment rates.
+To think of the year behind, and how we improved deployment rates.<br>
-2023 has been a raging success,
+2023 has been a raging success,<br>
-So let's look all the things Octopus did that only it does best.
+So let's look all the things Octopus did that only it does best.<br>

 ## How we improved Octopus

-*"We like solving problems for software teams,
+*"We like solving problems for software teams,<br>
-And we work hard on new features so you can deploy at great speeds.
+And we work hard on new features so you can deploy at great speeds.<br>
-If multi-tenancy, Kubernetes, or operations get you blue, In 2023, Octopus might have released the right features for you."*
+If multi-tenancy, Kubernetes, or operations get you blue,<br>
+In 2023, Octopus might have released the right features for you."*<br>

 This year, we invested our time heavily in 3 core areas: Kubernetes, tenanted deployments, and improvements that help you manage and understand scale.